Frances Perkins: Early life

 Fannie Coralie Perkins was born in Boston, Massachusetts, to Susan Ella Perkins (née Bean; 1849–1927) and Frederick William Perkins (1844–1916), the owner of a stationer's business (both of her parents originally were from Maine).
 Fannie Perkins had one sister, Ethel Perkins Harrington (1884–1965).

+Frances Perkins was raised in a middle class Republican family.
+She descended from a long line of Maine farmers and craftsmen.
+In 1905 she changed her name to Frances Perkins.
 The family could trace their roots to colonial America, and the women had a tradition of work in education.
 She spent much of her childhood in Worcester, Massachusetts.
 Frederick loved Greek literature and passed that love on to Fannie.

 Perkins attended the Classical High School in Worcester.
 She earned a bachelor's degree in chemistry and physics from Mount Holyoke College in 1902.
 While attending Mount Holyoke, Perkins discovered progressive politics and the suffrage movement.
 She was named class president.
 One of her professors was Annah May Soule, who assigned students to tour a factory to study working conditions; Perkins recalled Soule's course as an important influence.